salmanansari670/feedbak1/README.md

 # feedbak1
-welcome teaching and learning feedback portal
+welcome to teaching and learning feedback portal